 What is a Cavernoma?

-A cavernoma is a vascular malformation, made up of abnormal blood vessels, found mostly in the brain and spinal cord.
-It is filled with blood that flows slowly through these vessels.
+A cavernoma is a cluster of abnormal blood vessels, found mostly in the brain and spinal cord.

 They have thin leaky cell walls.
 This can sometimes cause blood within the cavernoma to ooze (bleed/leak) outwards into the surrounding tissue or within itself, enlarging the cavernoma.
 This can cause many symptoms.